Does your device already has CE approval and do you need a Post-Market Study?

 - evaluate cost-benefit ratio for reimbursement

-- collect long term experiences on real world patients
+- collection of long term experiences on real world patients

 PMCF studies are part of the Post-Market Surveillance (PMS) of medical devices.
 A PMCF study can determine whether the safety and performance of your medical device are still valid, even years after market launch.
-Through PMCF, potential changes in device usage, and faults and weak traits of a device can be detected earlier and modified, leading to better, lower-risk products.
+Through PMCF, potential changes in device usage, and faults as well as weak traits of a device can be detected earlier and modified, leading thus to better, lower-risk products.

 CERES supports customers to plan and conduct Post-Market studies for medical devices efficently.

 According to MDD and AIMD the manufacturer has to keep the clinical evaluation of the devices up-to-date.
 A Post-Market Clinical Follow-up study can fulfil this responsibility.
 These activities should be intensified no later than 2020 as a result of the applicable MDR.
 Clinical data should be collected according to the relevant guideline for PMCF, MEDDEV 2.12/2 rev2.
 PMCF studies also serve to provide market surveillance and to monitor market acceptance.

 If your device already has CE approval and you need to perform a clinical study within the intended use of the product, an approval from the competent authority (e.g. BfArM in Germany) may not be necessary.

 CERES offers the full range of services for clinical studies.

 We can manage your PMCF study and help you with its planning and design.
 We offer consultation for eligibility and submission procedures.
 We can select your study sites, monitor your study, analyze the clinical data, and write the study reports.
 Thus, we can run your whole study or provide just the help you need to succeed.

 - Evaluation of the adequate study-type with respect to